JuDa-hku/ACM/README.md

 - [cs107](http://see.stanford.edu/see/courseinfo.aspx?coll=2d712634-2bf1-4b55-9a3a-ca9d470755ee)

--[Mining Massive Datasets](https://class.coursera.org/mmds-001) There is a book written for this course and basically, the course cover kinds of methods to analysis massive datasets and explain the structure of map-reduce.
+- [Mining Massive Datasets](https://class.coursera.org/mmds-001) There is a book written for this course and basically, the course cover kinds of methods to analysis massive datasets and explain the structure of map-reduce.
 [Here] is the brief introduction for this course.

 - [Project Euler](https://projecteuler.net/about) Write python code for mathmatical calculation.